Small Business Retirement Plans in Tucson, AZ

 Setting Up a SEP-IRA

-- Select a Financial Institution: To hold SEP IRA assets, select a company for instance a bank, brokerage firm, or credit union.
-Alternatively, an online financial institution.
+• Select a Financial Institution: Choose a company to hold SEP IRA assets, for instance a bank, brokerage firm, or credit union.
+Alternatively, opt for an online financial institution.

-- Execute a Written Agreement: Establish a written agreement and communicate with eligible employees of the SEP IRA plan.
+• Execute a Written Agreement: Establish a plan document and inform eligible employees of the SEP IRA plan.

-- Maintain Records: Keep detailed records of all contributions made to employee accounts, including dates and figures.
-Additionally, ensure records are neatly arranged and easily accessible for inspection purposes.
+• Maintain Records: Maintaining records involves keeping detailed records of all contributions made to employee accounts, including dates and amounts.
+Additionally, ensure records are well-organized and easily accessible for inspection purposes.

 SIMPLE IRA

 "SIMPLE" stands for "Savings Investment Match Plan for Employees," and these IRAs are for businesses with up to 100 employees.
-Employees can make contributions to their own accounts through payroll deductions, and employers can also make contributions.
-This plan is inexpensive as it's mainly funded by employees, and their contributions can be deductible from taxes.
+Employees can make contributions to their own accounts through salary deferrals, and employers can also contribute.
+This plan is affordable as it's mainly funded by employees, and their contributions can be tax deductible.

 Benefits of a SIMPLE IRA

-- Ease of Setup and Administration: SIMPLE IRAs are easy to establish and maintain, with no annual filing requirements for employers.
-This makes them ideal for small businesses with constrained administrative resources.
+• Ease of Setup and Administration: SIMPLE IRAs are straightforward to establish and maintain, with no need for yearly filings for employers.
+This makes them ideal for small businesses with limited administrative resources.

 Setting Up a SIMPLE IRA